malakhousseiny/CaseStudy2/README.md

 ## Running the Project

+1. To run the project, navigate to the directory containing `main.py`
-1. Update the `ROOT_PATH` variable in the Python script to point to your directory containing the daily log files.
+2. Update the `ROOT_PATH` variable in the Python script to point to your directory containing the daily log files.
-2. To run the project, navigate to the directory containing `main.py` and execute the command `python main.py`.
+ROOT_PATH = r"C:\Users\HMala\OneDrive\Desktop\CaseStudy-Malak HOUSSAINI"  # The directory where your data resides, needs to change on each pc
+Replace C:\Users\HMala\OneDrive\Desktop\CaseStudy-Malak HOUSSAINI with your actual root path, or else the code won't run successfully
+4. Execute the code either on the terminal or directly through the run button.

 ## Project Structure

 The main script, `main.py`, processes the log files and generates two output files: `top50_songs_per_country.txt` and `top50_songs_per_user.txt`.
+If you want to test the code with 7 log folders, or 11 log folders to make sure about the result, you can change the path to the (Test Code with 7 log folders) or (Test Code with 11 log folders) respectively.

 ## Code Functionality